Baiang/ReactSSR/README.md

 ### Eslint
-You can use the Standard specification or you can choose Airbnb.
-Eslint offers two specifications:
+You can use the Standard specification or choosing the Airbnb.
+Eslint offers two types specifications:
 - Standard (https://github.com/standard/standard)
 - Airbnb (https://github.com/airbnb/javascript)